DHTMLX/docs-suite/docs/form/api/spacer/spacer_afterchangeproperties_event.md

 ---
 sidebar_label: afterChangeProperties
 title: JavaScript Form - afterChangeProperties Spacer Event
-description: You can explore the afterChangeProperties Spacer event of Form in the documentation of the DHTMLX JavaScript UI library.
+description: You can explore the afterChangeProperties event of the Spacer control of Form in the documentation of the DHTMLX JavaScript UI library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite 7.
 ---

 # afterChangeProperties